simonmichael/hledger/hledger-web/hledger-web.m4.md

                             origin; setting ORIGIN to "*" allows requests from any origin
-     --host=IPADDR          listen on this IP address (default: 127.0.0.1) --port=PORT            listen on this TCP port (default: 5000) --socket=SOCKET        listen on the given unix socket instead of an IP address and port (unix only; implies --serve) --base-url=BASEURL     set the base url (default: http://IPADDR:PORT)
+     --host=IPADDR          listen on this IP address (default: 127.0.0.1) --port=PORT            listen on this TCP port (default: 5000); 0 means a free port chosen by the OS --socket=SOCKET        listen on the given unix socket instead of an IP address and port (unix only; implies --serve) --base-url=BASEURL     set the base url (default: http://IPADDR:PORT)